 1. To conduct its business in accordance with best practice in higher education corporate governance and with the principles of public life drawn up by the Committee on Standards in Public Life.

-2. To establish processes to monitor and evaluate the performance and effectiveness of the Governing Body itself.
+2. To establish processes to monitor and evaluate the performance and effectiveness of the Board of Trustees itself.

 3. To delegate authority to the Director, as chief executive, for the academic, corporate, financial, estate and personnel management of the institution; and to establish and keep under regular review the policies, procedures and limits within such management functions as shall be undertaken by and under the authority of the Director.